1926 Wheat Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 CoinVaueChecker App 10

-The clipped planchet error occurs during the blank preparation process when the metal strip overlaps during punching operations, creating a distinctive curved or crescent-shaped clip removed from the coin’s edge.
+A clipped planchet error occurs during blank preparation when the metal strip overlaps itself as circular blanks are punched out, creating a crescent-shaped section removed from the coin’s edge.
+The result is a coin that looks like someone took a bite out of the rim.

 Also Read: Value Of Old Pennies By Year (1959-Present)